There isn't much comparison to what Peyton Manning is doing this year.

 And for his incredible 2013, Manning was named the Sports Illustrated Sportsman of the Year.
 He's just the eighth professional football player to win the award.
 The announcement was made at halftime of NBC's "Sunday Night Football."

-The argument against Manning winning the award is the same one that follows him everywhere: He didn't win the Super Bowl during 2013.
-In all but one of his NFL seasons, that has been the criticism.
+The argument against Manning winning the award is the same one that follows him everywhere: He didn't win a Super Bowl.
 Never mind that he didn't blow the coverage when Baltimore's Joe Flacco tied last season's playoff game in the final minute with a miracle pass.
 The lack of multiple titles always be the knock on Manning, although he has a chance to change that this season.

 The championship issue is why people might argue Boston Red Sox designated hitter David Ortiz should have won SI's award.
 He had a great postseason, helped his team to a World Series and his best moment of the year was probably his memorable speech after the Boston Marathon bombing.
 He might not have been the most valuable player on the Red Sox (second baseman Dustin Pedroia led the team in wins over replacement, also known as WAR), but he has a big personality and the SI award isn't just about on-field performance.